fyzanshaik/Timer-Gamer/README.md

 ## Usage

 1. Open your browser and navigate to `http://localhost:5173` for the frontend. 🌍
-2. Enter your name to begin playing and track your scores. 🕹️
+2. Enter your name to begin playing and tracking your scores. 🕹️
-3. Interact with the game and compete against others on the leaderboard! 🏅
+3. Choose from different challenges, improve your scores, and compete on the leaderboard! 🏅

 ## API Reference